klabu-lesvos-badge

 Lesvos Spirit Shirt 3D

-• Everyday, close to 90 people come to the clubhouse and gym managed by refugees and our project partner Yoga & Sports With Refugees to borrow sports equipment, practise kickboxing or hit the climbing gym.
+• Everyday, close to 90 people came to the clubhouse and gym managed by refugees and our project partner Yoga & Sports With Refugees to borrow sports equipment, practise kickboxing or hit the climbing gym.

 • At the Lesvos Spirit, many newcomers can discover new sports like rock climbing, basketball or Muay Thai.
-It is one of the KLABUs with the most diverse activity schedule: there's always something new to look out for!
+It is one of the clubhouses with the most diverse activity schedule: there's always something new to look out for!

-• By being situated outside of the refugee camp and being open to all, the Yoga & Sports With Refugees gym and the clubhouse enable local Greeks to take part in the activities.
-This connects people who are usually separated and helps build better understanding between them.
+• Throughout the project lifecycle, a priority was always to connect refugees and locals.
+By being situated outside of the refugee camp and being open to all, the gym and clubhouse could host both local Greeks and refugees and it continues to connect people who are usually separated and helps build better understanding between them.

 Discover more about the Lesvos Spirit, its members and impact through the stories below.